 At 4.7% the rate of unemployment is also at its lowest since 1975 with 1.56 million unemployed people seeking work, down 141,000 from the same time last year.

-The total number of hours worked per week across the UK workforce stands at 1.03 billion, which is 13.4 million that the previous 3 months and 17.3 million than a year ago.
+The total number of hours worked per week across the UK workforce stands at 1.03 billion, which is 13.4 million more than the previous 3 months and 17.3 million more than a year ago.
 The increase reflects both the number of people in work and the increased number of average hours worked per week.
-Employees are working on average 32.4 hours per week - the highest since 2002 - with full time workers at 37.7 hours and part-time workers at 16.3 hours per week in their main job.
+Employees are working on average 32.4 hours per week – the highest since 2002 – with full-time workers at 37.7 hours and part-time workers at 16.3 hours per week in their main job.

 Average weekly earnings have increased by 2.3% (2.2% when discounting bonuses) which in real terms (i.e adjusting for inflation) is only an increase of 0.2% (0.1% discounting bonuses) compared to the same period last year.

 Average total pay (including bonuses) was up to £509 per week compared to £494 per week a year earlier.